samuelantonioli/tony/README.md

 ## Add your own actions

-Use `actions.py` to define new one-word commands.
+Use `actions.py` to define new commands.
 There are some examples to control [Spotify](https://github.com/samuelantonioli/spotify-for-linux),
 you have to modify them (update x and y values for the mouse clicks)
 to make them work for you.